 Please see ways to pay for all current options accepted by the District of Mission.

 Credit Cards are not accepted for tax and utility payments.
 The District strives to find a good balance between providing good customer service and being accountable for taxpayer dollars.
-The District has decided not to accept credit card payments for tax and utility payments to reduce the burden on property owners because the credit card service charges are paid from property tax and utility revenues.
-As an example, if only 20% of property taxes were paid with a credit card, this would result in an approx. $300,000 service charge to the District.
-This means that it would cost each taxpayer approx. $22 for this service every year.
+The District has decided not to accept credit card payments for tax and utility payments to reduce the burden on property owners because the credit card service charges would be paid from property tax and utility revenues.
+As an example, if only 20% of property taxes were paid with a credit card, this would result in an approximate $300,000 service charge to the District.
+This means that it would cost each taxpayer approximately $22 for this service every year.
 If this service was offered by the District, it is likely that more than 20% of residents would use this service.

 The District of Mission is legislated by the Community Charter and requires a 10% penalty be imposed on any property taxes that remain outstanding after the July due date.
-This legislation does not give authority to the district to waive late penalty charges and is applied consistently to all taxpayers.
+This legislation does not give authority to the District to waive late penalty charges and is applied consistently to all taxpayers.

 Failure of an intermediary such as Canada Post, a lawyer or notary to remit a payment or a grant application on behalf of the owner is a private matter for resolution between the parties involved and is outside the tax collector’s authority and responsibility.